Review of Q1 2023 from AutoScout24: sharp increase in supply, while vehicle prices remain high

 Vehicle prices remain high

 For most vehicle categories and drive types, average prices remained high or in some cases even recorded a slight increase in Q1 2023.
-The price trajectory for new cars, for example, moved slightly upwards.
-The average price for a new vehicle advertised on AutoScout24 was CHF 59,482.
-This was around CHF 860 more than in the previous quarter, representing an increase of 1.5%.
-The price of saloon cars rose by CHF 730 (+2.3%) compared to the previous quarter.
-A typical Swiss buyer had to fork out an average of CHF 32,774 for one of these in the first three months of the year.
-The average price of compact cars climbed by CHF 250 (+1.7%) to CHF 15,077.
-The price increase for SUVs was more moderate: they rose by CHF 490 (+1.1%) and cost an average of CHF 44,624.
-Minivans, on the other hand, recorded the biggest price hike, rising by CHF 630 (+3.1%) to an average of CHF 20,981 compared to the previous quarter.
+The price trajectory for new and used cars, for example, moved slightly upwards.
+The average price for a new vehicle advertised on AutoScout24 was CHF 60,584.
+This was around CHF 409 more than in the previous quarter, representing an increase of 0.7%.
+The price of second-hand vehicles rose by 0.8%, with a used car costing an average of CHF 37,340.
+When analysing the figures by drive type, the price of full hybrids, for example, rose by CHF 738 (+1.9%) to an average of CHF 38,733.
+And the price of petrol vehicles also increased slightly in the first three months.
+A petrol car cost an average of CHF 39,985, or CHF 903 more (+2.3%).
+When analysing the figures by vehicle category, SUVs were CHF 522 (+1.1%) more expensive compared to the previous quarter.
+A typical Swiss buyer had to fork out an average of CHF 46,426 for one of these in the first three months of the year.
+The price increase for compact cars was somewhat greater: they rose by 2.1% (+CHF 356) and cost an average of CHF 17,153.
+Saloon cars were CHF 868 (+2.4%) more expensive in the same period, costing an average of CHF 36,420.
+Minivans, on the other hand, recorded the biggest price hike, rising by CHF 1,449 (+6.3%) to an average of CHF 24,506 compared to the previous quarter.

 Dataset